Learning Pessimism for Robust and Efficient Off-Policy Reinforcement Learning: Preliminaries

 Here, the TD-targets $y$ are obtained by computing a 1-step bootstrap with a \textit{target action-value estimator} $\hat{Q}_{\phi'}^\pi$.
 Usually, $\hat{Q}_{\phi'}^\pi$ is a regularized function of action-value predictions from a target critic model using delayed parameters $\phi'$.
-Following the policy gradient theorem \citep{pg-thm, dpg}, we can then improve our policy by maximizing the expected returns as predicted by the critic, e.g., by minimizing the negated action-value estimates:
+Following the policy gradient theorem \citep{pg-thm, dpg}, we can then improve our policy by maximizing the expected returns as predicted by the critic.
+This corresponds to minimizing the negation of the critic's expected target action-value estimates:

-\section{Addressing overestimation bias}
+\section{Addressing Overestimation Bias}

-\subsection{Bias in q-learning}
+\subsection{Bias in Q-Learning}

-In off-policy RL, several works have identified an accumulation of overestimation bias in the action-value estimates as a consequence of TD-learning \citep{over-sem-first, over-sem-0, over-sem-1}.
-Formally, we quantify the target action-value bias $B(s, a, s')$ as the difference between the actual and estimated TD-targets for a given transition:
+In off-policy RL, several works have identified an accumulation of overestimation bias in the action-value estimates as a consequence of TD-learning \citep{over-sem-first, over-sem-1}.
+Formally, we quantify the target action-value bias $B(s, a, s')$ as the difference between the actual and estimated TD-targets of a transition \citep{redq}:

-As discussed by \citet{td3}, positive bias arises when the target action-values are obtained directly from the outputs of a parameterized action-value function, i.e., $\hat{Q}_{\phi'}^\pi=Q^\pi_{\phi'}$.
+Positive bias arises when the target action-values are obtained directly from the outputs of a parameterized action-value function, i.e., $\hat{Q}_{\phi'}^\pi=Q^\pi_{\phi'}$ \citep{td3}.
 The reason for this phenomenon is that the policy is trained to locally maximize the action-value estimates from Eqn.~\ref{pi_pg_obj}.
 Hence, its actions will exploit potential model errors to obtain higher scores, implying that $\E_{s, a\sim\pi(s)}[Q^\pi_{\phi'}(s, a)]>\E_{s, a\sim\pi(s)}[Q^\pi(s, a)]$.
 Instabilities then arise as the errors can quickly propagate through the bootstrap operation, inherently causing the phenomenon of \textit{positive bias accumulation}.
 To counteract this phenomenon, \citet{td3} proposed \textit{clipped double Q-learning}.
 This technique consists in learning two separate action-value functions and computing the target action-values by taking the minimum over their outputs:

 The role of the minimization is to consistently produce overly pessimistic estimates of the target action-values, preventing positive bias accumulation.
 This approach is an empirically effective strategy for different benchmark tasks and has become standard practice.